MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 VMM generates a GUID for all the library objects managed by VMM.
 This metadata is written into *Alternate Data Stream* of the file.
 VMM uses *Alternate Data Stream* to identify library objects as the same objects, while they're moved across folders in library shares or in scenarios where a library object is renamed.
 Disabled *Alternate Data stream* impacts the identification of object as the same object in the scenarios mentioned above.

-However, for effective management of replicated library shares using VMM, it is required to disable the *Alternate Data Stream* option.
+However, for effective management of replicated library shares using VMM, it's required to disable the *Alternate Data Stream* option.

   ![Screenshot of disable alternate data stream.](media/library-resources/disable-alternate-data-stream.png)